HadiElNawfal/Protocol_Detection_Tool/README.md

 * Analyze the BGP of the ISP

 ## Limitations
-1. Basic Detection
+1. Basic Detection:
 Detects only ESP (protocol 50) and AH (protocol 51) by protocol number.
 It cannot verify payload encryption or decryption success.
-2. No Logging
+2. No Logging:
 Outputs are printed to the terminal only, and no persistent logs are generated for later analysis or forensic use.
-3. No Modular Design
+3. No Modular Design:
 The script mixes multiple tools (TLS check, IPsec sniffing, ARP spoofing, BGP analysis) into a monolithic file

 All cases and a tutorial are shown in the **Demo** video.